The Singer 15 Class

 Balance Wheel etc.: as the end shaft of the machine is considerably longer than the later "standard" set by Singer, only original cranks and balance wheels are suitable.

 The 15-1 was slowly superseded by a number of intermediate models in the early 1890s with the familiar 370mm × 178mm bed and a bobbin case with the finger pointing to 1 o'clock which would over time become most closely associated with the Singer 15 class.
-To my best research the first Singer to feature this bobbin case was the 15-11.
+The first Singer to feature a fingered bobbin case was the 15-11 circa 1892.

 There is evidence that Singer stole the design for this fingered bobbin case vertical oscillating shuttle from Dürkopp but the records are rather murky on the matter.
 Regardless of who designed it, this case would come to be generically known as a "15 class" in the 20th century, but I urge you to not fall into the trap of calling non-Singer central bobbin (CB) machines "clones" as (except for the bobbin, bobbin case and shuttle hook) there is some variation among these machines.